Chloroplast: Thylakoid composition

 Embedded in the thylakoid membranes are important protein complexes which carry out the light reactions of photosynthesis.
 Photosystem II and photosystem I contain light-harvesting complexes with chlorophyll and carotenoids that absorb light energy and use it to energize electrons.
 Molecules in the thylakoid membrane use the energized electrons to pump hydrogen ions into the thylakoid space, decreasing the pH and turning it acidic.
 ATP synthase is a large protein complex that harnesses the concentration gradient of the hydrogen ions in the thylakoid space to generate ATP energy as the hydrogen ions flow back out into the stroma—much like a dam turbine.

 There are two types of thylakoids—granal thylakoids, which are arranged in grana, and stromal thylakoids, which are in contact with the stroma.
 Granal thylakoids are pancake-shaped circular disks about 300–600 nanometers in diameter.
 Stromal thylakoids are helicoid sheets that spiral around grana.
 The flat tops and bottoms of granal thylakoids contain only the relatively flat photosystem II protein complex.
 This allows them to stack tightly, forming grana with many layers of tightly appressed membrane, called granal membrane, increasing stability and surface area for light capture.

 In contrast, photosystem I and ATP synthase are large protein complexes which jut out into the stroma.
 They can't fit in the appressed granal membranes, and so are found in the stromal thylakoid membrane—the edges of the granal thylakoid disks and the stromal thylakoids.
 These large protein complexes may act as spacers between the sheets of stromal thylakoids.

 The number of thylakoids and the total thylakoid area of a chloroplast is influenced by light exposure.
 Shaded chloroplasts contain larger and more grana with more thylakoid membrane area than chloroplasts exposed to bright light, which have smaller and fewer grana and less thylakoid area.
 Thylakoid extent can change within minutes of light exposure or removal.

 Pigments and chloroplast colors

 Inside the photosystems embedded in chloroplast thylakoid membranes are various photosynthetic pigments, which absorb and transfer light energy.
 The types of pigments found are different in various groups of chloroplasts, and are responsible for a wide variety of chloroplast colorations.
+Other plastid types, such as the leucoplast and the chromoplast, contain little chlorophyll and do not carry out photosynthesis.

 Paper chromatography of some spinach leaf extract shows the various pigments present in their chloroplasts.